nagbhushanpatil/Salary-Prediction-Using-Regression/README.md

 The model is built using Ordinary Least Squares (OLS) regression with the statsmodels Python package.

 Dataset
-A synthetic dataset of 250 employees was generated with the following columns:
+A  dataset of 250 employees was used with the following columns:

 Column	Description
-Name	Randomly generated full names
+Name full names
 Age	Age (22–60 years)
 YearsExperience	Estimated based on age
 EducationLevel	High School, Associate, Bachelor, Master, PhD